2024 Wisconsin Honey Queen

-Hannah and Lexi will spend 2018 promoting the beekeeping industry in Wisconsin.
-They are available to speak with civic groups and appear at fairs, festivals, and farmers markets.
-They will also give presentations in schools about honeybees and the beekeeping industry.
+Sadie will spend the rest of this year promoting the beekeeping industry in Wisconsin.
+She is available to speak with civic groups and to appear at fairs, festivals, and farmers markets.
+She will also give presentations in schools about honeybees and the beekeeping industry.
 In January 2025, Sadie will represent Wisconsin at the American Honey Queen competition at the American Beekeeping Federation Convention in Reno, Nevada.

-Follow their activities on Facebook at Wisconsin Honey Queen Program.
+Follow Queen Sadie’s activities on Facebook at Wisconsin Honey Queen Program.

-To schedule an appearance with Wisconsin Honey Queen Hannah Sjostrom or with Wisconsin Honey Princess Lexi Gegare, contact the Wisconsin Honey Queen Chairperson, Mary Kettlewell at 414.429.5502 or by email at email@example.com.
+To schedule an appearance or interview with Wisconsin Honey Queen Sadie Goettl, contact the Wisconsin Honey Queen Chairperson, Mary Kettlewell, at 414.429.5502 or by email at email@example.com.

 The Wisconsin Honey Queen Program